 Where there has been an historic pattern of earnings at a particular level and a restructuring results in a lower level of taxable income, the Registrar may assess the level of child support with reference to the earlier income.

 Parents may use complex business structures which have the effect of minimising their ATI.
 Where the issues raised by the application for change to an assessment are too complex, the Registrar can refuse to change the assessment (CSA Act section 98E).
-A parent may object to the refusal decision and if aggrieved by the objection decision, a parent may apply to the AAT for an AAT first review of the objection decision (CSA Act section 98JA(2)).
+A parent may object to the refusal decision and if aggrieved by the objection decision, a parent may apply to the ART for an ART review of the objection decision (CSA Act section 98JA(2)).

 Primary production